junikimm717/ohsmathcc/README.md

 - Git clone this repository (and `cd` into it)
 - Run `./prod.sh --deploy` to begin running the containers, or `./prod.sh` if you just want to get the resulting `docker-compose.yml` file.
+- In either case, if the `docker-compose.yml` file is not present, the script will prompt for a username and password for your database. **Be very careful about this if you already have a container db running with critical data**.

 ## All Environmental Variables